lynnlangit/learn-snowflakedb/example-scripts/README.md

 # Running the MNIST TensorFlow Example in Snowflake

-This document provides guidance on how to run the `mnist.py` script, which uses TensorFlow for the MNIST handwritten digit recognition task, within a Snowflake environment.
+How to run the `mnist.py` script, which uses TensorFlow for the MNIST handwritten digit recognition task, within a Snowflake environment.

 ## Prerequisites